 However, if a person has only two days to spare, tackling New York is an overwhelming task.
 Seriously, I wasn’t sure where to even begin with this itinerary, especially for travelers coming to New York for the very first time.

 New York is endless.
 End.
 Less.

-2 Days in New York Itinerary: Where to Begin
+2 Days in New York – Where to Even Begin

 Okay, enough lamenting about how hard writing this guide was.
 You already have a headache.

 So let’s just say you landed at JFK or Newark airport, and want to hit the pavement now.
 Where do you begin?

 Honestly, despite loving certain neighborhoods more than others, I still recommend that new visitors spend most of their time in Midtown – which is located smack in the middle of Manhattan.
 Hence the name.

 Although the idea of spending a lot of time in Midtown makes native New Yorkers cringe, we can’t lie and say that Midtown isn’t the classic image of New York that springs to most travelers’ minds.

 Why should new visitors miss the chance to see Times Square’s bright lights?
 Cheer at a Broadway Show?
 Get incredible views at the Top of the Rock or Empire State Building?
 Because Midtown has too many tourists and a “tacky” vibe?
 Ha!
 Don’t make me laugh.